 If you are interested in volunteering to be a penpal for an incarcerated sex worker?
 Just fill out the form

 Here is a way to make your penpals Christmas special.
 You can order from these vendors.
 I just ordered a package from Walkenhorst’s and it was easy.

-This research is being conducted in collaboration with Coyote Rhode Island (RI), Desiree Alliance, Swop Behind Bars, and Brown University.
+This research is being conducted in collaboration with Coyote Rhode Island (RI), Desiree Alliance, and Swop Behind Bars.
 This is an anonymous online survey asking about your experience in the sex industry.
 The survey does not ask for any information that could possibly identify you so your responses will be kept confidential and there is little risk to you for participating.
 However, some of the questions ask about personal and possibly traumatic topics.
 The data that is collected from this research will be used to help draft policy recommendation that promote the health and safety of US sex workers by sex worker rights-led organizations.
 It will also help identify what barriers sex workers face in accessing services, protecting their sexual health and reporting violence.
 This survey will take approximately 30 to 45 minutes complete.
 You can skip any questions you do not wish to answer and you may stop taking the survey at any time.
 If you have any questions please contact Bella Robinson at Coyoteri2011@gmail.com

 Just a reminder that Coyote RI provides free condoms to sex workers and community members.
 Our HIV & Hep C testing events will be starting in August 2017.